elZati/AS3935_MOD-1016/README.md

 # AS3935_MOD-1016
 A modified AS3935 library to be used with Embedded Adventure's MOD-1016.

-Based on the excellent AS3935 libraty by raivisr https://github.com/raivisr/AS3935-Arduino-Library.
+Based on the excellent AS3935 library by raivisr https://github.com/raivisr/AS3935-Arduino-Library.

 To use this library with MOD-1016 please make the following changes to the board:
 1) Default board configuration is for I2C, remove the jumper from I2C and solder the jumper for SPI connection.